EPG model: Ethnocentrism

 Organizations that are designed with an ethnocentric focus will portray certain tendencies.
 These include an organizations headquarters that's decision-making authority is relatively high.
 Home standards are applied to the evaluation and control of the organization.
 These standards are to ensure performance and product quality.
 Ethnocentric attitudes can be seen in the organizations communication process.
 This is evident when there is constant advice, and counsel from the headquarters to the subsidiary.
 This advice usually bears the message, "This works at home; therefore it must work in your country".
 Organizations that portray ethnocentrism usually identify themselves with the nationality of the owner.
 For example, Wal-Mart is seen as an American company because its headquarters are located in America.
 The crucial critical concept of ethnocentrism in international organizations is the current policy that recruits from the home country are hired, and trained for key executive position in the organization.
 The ethnocentric attitude is a centralized approach.
-With the centralized approach, the training originates at the headquarters and than corporate trainers travel to the subsidiaries, and often adapt to local situations.
+With the centralized approach, the training originates at the headquarters and then corporate trainers travel to the subsidiaries, and often adapt to local situations.

 There are many costs that ethnocentrism can incur on an international organization.
 Using the centralized approach can cause inefficient staffing problems in the organization, this is because the employed staff will incur high financial costs to the global business as they have to pay for the transfer costs of the staff coming from the home country to overseas.
 This also could bring inefficiency to the business if the new staff is not able to fit in and be culturally compatible in their newly situated location.
 There is often ineffective planning due to poor feedback from the international subsidiaries.
 The organization may see capital flight, as the best men in the foreign subsidiary will seek other employment opportunities.
 Ethnocentric organizations may lose their ability to build a high caliber local organization, which could lead to fewer innovations.
 This in turn could cause a lack of flexibility and local responsiveness.